 Intercom is a customer communication platform with a suite of integrated products for every team—including sales, marketing, product, and support.

-Pricing is based on the total number of people you track and communicate with, not the number of agent seats your support team has.
+The help desk product is now called Messages.
+Pricing for Intercom Mesages is based on the total number of people you track and communicate with, not the number of agent seats your support team has.
 Be careful, pricing will automatically adjust as your business grows and you track more people.

 There are two base plans: